rfo909/CFT/doc/Doc.md

 3
 ```

-If you forget to increment the variable a, or forget or create an invalid break(), then
+If you forget to increment the variable a, or forget or create a valid break(), then
 the loop may never terminate, and CFT has to be killed with ^C

 # Storing CFT data structures to file - syn() and eval()